rmartin-sc/js-basics/README.md

 ### Obtaining User Input

-There are several ways to obtain user input that will be discussed in this course.
+There are several ways to obtain user input.
 Here, we present the simplest way.
 (But this way is not often used in real programs.)

 Only in browsers, the `prompt` function may be used to prompt the user for a value.
 The user's input is returned from the function as a string.